Error-First Callbacks

 console.log(data.trim());

-});You're passing an anonymous arrow function as the third argument to fs.readFile.
-Node stores that function reference, hands the read operation to libuv, and returns immediately.
+});This example assumes config.json exists.
+The anonymous arrow function is the third argument to fs.readFile.
+Node validates that argument, stores it in the read-file context, starts the native open/stat/read sequence, and returns before the I/O result is available.
 Your code keeps running.
-Later - maybe a millisecond, maybe fifty - the event loop picks up the completed I/O result and calls your function with either an error or the file contents.
+Later, maybe a millisecond later and maybe fifty, the event loop picks up the completed I/O result and calls your function with either an error or the file contents.

-The word "later" is doing real work in that sentence.
-The callback doesn't run synchronously inside readFile.
-It runs on a future iteration of the event loop, after the call stack that set it up has already unwound.
-This distinction between synchronous and asynchronous execution is the entire foundation of everything in this chapter.
+The word "later" is doing real work there.
+The callback does not run synchronously inside readFile.
+It runs on a future turn of the event loop, after the call stack that set it up has already unwound.

-And here's the thing most explanations skip: Node's core APIs validate the callback argument synchronously.
-If you accidentally pass undefined instead of a function, readFile throws a TypeError immediately - before any I/O gets queued.
-But that validation only checks the type.
+Node's core APIs validate the callback argument synchronously.
+If you accidentally pass undefined instead of a function, readFile throws a TypeError immediately, before any I/O gets queued.
+That validation only checks the type.
 Node confirms the argument is a function and stores a reference to it.
-It doesn't inspect the function body, check for error handling, or verify that your callback actually does anything useful with the result.
+It does not inspect the function body, check for error handling, or verify that your callback does anything useful with the result.
 The function reference is opaque.
-What happens inside it is entirely your problem.
+What happens inside it is entirely your responsibility.

 Synchronous vs Asynchronous Callbacks

-The term "callback" applies to both synchronous and asynchronous functions passed as arguments.
-The distinction between the two is probably the single most important thing to internalize before going further.
+The term "callback" applies to both synchronous and asynchronous functions passed as arguments, so the word alone does not tell you when the function runs.

 const numbers = [3, 1, 4, 1, 5];